NoneOfAllOfTheAbove/ocr/README.md

-## Presentation
+## Project

 ![Logo](https://raw.githubusercontent.com/NoneOfAllOfTheAbove/OCR/master/docs/logo_small.png)

 OCR stands for Optical Character Recognition software.
 As part of a student project, our objective is to make a program capable of extracting text from images.
+It must be written in the C language, rely on a neural network and be used through a GUI.
-To learn more you can check documents and reports in `docs/`.
+To learn more, please take a look at documents and reports in [docs/](https://github.com/NoneOfAllOfTheAbove/OCR/tree/master/docs).

 ## Usage